-Councils Privacy Officer is Council's initial contact for all CCTV questions and enquiries
+Council's Manager Community & Regulatory Services and/or Privacy Officer areis Council's initial contacts for all CCTV questions and enquiries.

 Access to data collected from the CCTV system will be assessed in accordance with the 'Use and Disclosure' Privacy Principle as included in the Privacy and Data Protection Act 2014.
-A request to access data from any CCTV system must be made through a Freedom of Information application.
+A request to access data from any CCTV system must_may also be made through a Freedom of Information application in which case access will be assessed via Freedom of Information legislation.